 How important is disclosure when selling a water-damaged property?

 Disclosure is critical in selling a water-damaged property.
-Sellers must legally disclose damage details to potential buyers, covering past incidents, repairs, and any ongoing issues to avoid legal risks and build buyer trust.
+Sellers must legally disclose details of any damage to potential buyers, including past incidents, repairs, and any ongoing issues, to avoid legal risks and build trust with buyers.
 Full transparency is essential in the competitive Atlanta real estate market.

 What role do inspections play in the selling process of water-damaged homes?

-Professional inspections are crucial in identifying hidden damages and providing an accurate assessment of the home’s condition.
-These inspections aid in clear disclosures, set realistic repair cost expectations, and enhance transparency with potential buyers, ultimately facilitating a more efficient sales process.
+Professional inspections are crucial in identifying hidden damage and providing an accurate assessment of the home’s condition.
+These inspections facilitate clear disclosures, establish realistic repair cost expectations, and enhance transparency with potential buyers, ultimately facilitating a more efficient sales process.

 How can homeowners increase the marketability of a water-damaged house?